-With the recent completion of the XXIII Olympic Winter Games and upcoming XII Paralympic Winter Games in Pyongyang, South Korea, there is understandable interest in celebrating the 20 the anniversary of the XVIII Olympic and VII Paralympics Winter Games that were held in Nagano, Japan.
+With the recent completion of the XXIII Olympic Winter Games and upcoming XII Paralympic Winter Games in Pyongyang, South Korea, there is understandable interest in celebrating the 20th anniversary of the XVIII Olympic and VII Paralympics Winter Games that were held here, in Nagano, Japan!

 As previously profiled, Shiga Kogen is not only Japan’s largest ski area but the biggest in Asia comprising 18 different ski areas and more than 80kms of interconnected trails!
-Shiga Kogen hosted several events during the games, including the first inclusion of snowboarding at a winter Olympics as an official/medalled sport.
+In 1998, Shiga Kogen hosted several events including the first inclusion of snowboarding at a Winter Olympics as an official/medaled sport.

 With a good amount of vertical elevation – over 1000 meters – and areas of steep pitch, Happo-One was well-suited to hosting these events however don’t let that mislead you.
 The resort retains a range of courses with lots of groomed runs and is particularly well-suited to intermediate skiers and snowboarders.

 Cross-country skiing and Nordic combined cross-country were also hosted at Hakuba along with ski jumping events at the Hakuba Ski Jumping Stadium.
 Blessed with an average of 11 meters of powder snow per season and a lively village for nightly recaps of your heroics that day, Hakuba Ski Resort is a perfect destination to test (and talk about) just how close you came to being an Olympic champion.